gyselax/gyselalibxx/docs/joss_paper/paper.md

 Gyselalib++ provides the mathematical building blocks to construct gyrokinetic plasma simulations in C++, simulating a distribution function discretised in phase space on a fixed grid.
 It relies on the DDC library[@ddc] to statically type the discretisation dimensions; thus preventing many common sources of errors.
-Via DDC, Gyselalib++ also leverages the Kokkos framework, ensuring portability across both CPU and various GPU architectures.
+Via DDC, Gyselalib++ also leverages the Kokkos framework[@trott2022], ensuring portability across both CPU and various GPU architectures.
 The library provides a variety of tools including semi-Lagrangian advection operators, solvers for partial differential equations (PDEs), quadrature rules, and time steppers.
 All operators are designed to function correctly or raise compiler errors on non-orthonormal coordinate systems thanks to the static typing.